Robinhood is a stock brokerage that hopes to bring commission free trades of stocks to the masses.

-I signed up on my computer, rather than on the phone, because I’d rather not type in a bunch of account information on a tiny keyboard.
-The sign up process takes about 5-10 minutes and you’ll need to provide some basic information – name, address, Social Security, birthday, and some other demographic information.
+I signed up on my computer, rather than on my phone, because I'd rather not type in a bunch of account information on a tiny keyboard.
+The sign-up process takes about 5-10 minutes and you'll need to provide some basic information – name, address, Social Security, birthday, and some other demographic information.

 You'll also be prompted to link up your bank account and transfer in funds.
 They have support for a lot of major banks (nearly 20) and you'll be able to log in directly from Robinhood and transfer funds.

 Once you sign up, you just need to download the app, log in, and you're off to the races.